joshuakosburn/joshuakosburn/README.md

 Hi, there!
 I'm Joshua Osburn!

-I'm a Software Developer @ General Motors!
-I'm interested in creating RESTful APIs, network layer applications, and anything to do with home automation.
+I'm a Software Developer interested in creating RESTful APIs, network layer applications, and anything to do with home automation.

 I've recently became interested in Front-end development!
 You can find me honing my CSS skills!